nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The remark of a contact is optional.

+* Remarks are limited to alphanumeric characters and spaces.

 Examples:

 * `addC n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`

-* `addC n/Betsy Crowe e/betsycrowe@example.com a/Newgate Prison p/1234567 r/Weird person.`
+* `addC n/Betsy Crowe e/betsycrowe@example.com a/Newgate Prison p/1234567 r/Weird person`

 ### Listing all contacts: `listC`